Opinion guest column

 2

-drkambojrk about 12 years ago
+drkambojrk over 12 years ago

 I wish to be there to see my daughter there one day.
 She applied but her appli. was not accepted for the reason unknown.
 I tried to advise her to modify her application but she thought she could write better because this was her own story.
 She got admitted in IIT Delhi and she assured me to show work ethic to receive masters from MIT.